THasthika/PianoChordSetMosaicGenerator/README.md

 # Piano Chord Set Downloader

-This tool can be used to generate image diagrams of piano chords so that it can be played easily for beinners.
+This tool can be used to generate image diagrams of piano chords so that it can be played easily for beginners.

 ## Python Version
 - Requires 3.11+